Sweet and Flavorful Crock-pot Barbeque Chicken

-So we've all had pulled pork sandwiches and shredded beef bbq sandwiches, and both of these would be great with this bbq sauce recipe in the crock pot.
+So we've all had pulled pork sandwiches and shredded beef barbeque sandwiches.
+Both of these would be great with this barbeque sauce recipe in the Crock-pot.
 But this is a slightly easier, healthier recipe that can be made just about any night of the week.
 Most people don't keep pot roasts and pork loins handy in the freezer for any random meal.

-I frequently toss chicken breasts in a casserole with Italian or Ranch dressing at 400 degrees F for an hour for an amazing dinner.
+I also frequently toss chicken breasts into the oven, in a casserole with Italian or Ranch seasoning, at 400 degrees F for an hour for an amazing dinner.
 Chicken is even great with fruit, with veggies and gravy, with rice or mashed potatoes, with pasta sauce, and with preserves.
+It allows us to get creative with the ingredients we have in the pantry, and still have a filling, healthy meal to serve our family.

-With a much shorter cooking time in the crock pot than just about anything else, this makes for a quick meal for two, three, four, or a whole party in little to no time.
+With a much quicker prep time in the Crock-pot than just about anything else, this makes for a quick meal for two, three, four, or a whole party in little to no time.
 I hope you enjoy it!

-- Add your 6 frozen chicken breasts directly to the crock pot.
+- Add your chicken breasts directly to the Crock-pot.
 You can thaw them ahead of time, but this recipe is meant to be as easy as possible.
 Regardless of whether they are thawed or frozen, they will turn out the same way.
+I do like to chop huge chicken breasts into small pieces for faster cooking though.

-- Add in your 1/2 cup of Italian dressing.
-This is going to give your chicken a TON of wonderful flavor.
+- Dump in your barbeque sauce, Italian seasoning (This is going to give your chicken a TON of wonderful flavor.), coconut sugar and Worcestershire sauce.

 - Put the cover on your crock pot and cook on high for 4 to 6 hours.
 This is great to start around lunch time to be ready for dinner.